The College Football Playoff selection committee was given something to ponder by Penn State.

 The Big 12 is about to be 1 for 3 in making the College Football Playoff.

-What the Big 12 needs most of all is a healthy and humming Texas program to give the conference another consistent top-10 team to go along with Oklahoma.
-The Big 12 needs Tom Herman too be as god as advertised.
+What the Big 12 needs most of all is a healthy and humming Texas program and for coach Tom Herman too be as good as advertised.

 As for Oklahoma, which ran the table in the Big 12 to win its 10th title under coach Bob Stoops, it is off to the Sugar Bowl.

 Any drama or complications that could have come with figuring out which Group of Five champion will get a bid to the Cotton Bowl ended with Temple beating Navy 34-10 in the American Athletic conference championship game.

 Barring the committee suddenly falling for Temple (10-3), Western Michigan (13-0) will be the highest-ranked G5 champion and go to the Cotton Bowl.
 The drama now is surrounding this question: Will P.J.
 Fleck still be coaching the undefeated Broncos?
 Fleck is going to draw interest from Purdue and maybe Oregon.